followmyutopia/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/3 Methods/fields().md

 ===================================================================

 <!--shortDescription-->
-Gets all [fields](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/) from the data source.
+Gets all the fields.
 <!--/shortDescription-->

 <!--returnType-->Array<PivotGridDataSource_Options_fields><!--/returnType-->
 <!--returnDescription-->
-Array of fields.
+All [options](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/) of all the fields.
 <!--/returnDescription-->

 <!--fullDescription-->